cobwebos/docs/includes/active-directory-develop-guidedsetup-windesktop-setup.md

         static App()
         {
             _clientApp = PublicClientApplicationBuilder.Create(ClientId)
-                .WithAuthority(AzureCloudInstance.AzureChina, Tenant)
+                .WithAuthority(AzureCloudInstance.AzurePublic, Tenant)
                 .Build();
         }

         // Below are the clientId (Application Id) of your app registration and the tenant information.
         // You have to replace:
         // - the content of ClientID with the Application Id for your app registration
-        // - Te content of Tenant by the information about the accounts allowed to sign-in in your application:
+        // - the content of Tenant by the information about the accounts allowed to sign-in in your application:
         //   - For Work or School account in your org, use your tenant ID, or domain
         //   - for any Work or School accounts, use `organizations`
         //   - for any Work or School accounts, or Microsoft personal account, use `common`